Category Archives: British Royals

 Frederick and Augusta had nine children including King George III who succeeded his grandfather King George II and Caroline Matilda, Queen Consort of Denmark whose marriage was a tragic story.

 During Augusta’s first pregnancy in 1737, King George II and Queen Caroline demanded to be present at the birth, but Frederick would not hear of it.
 Augusta and Frederick were at Hampton Court Palace having dinner with Frederick’s parents when Augusta went into labor.
-They took a bumpy carriage ride to St. James’ Palace to prevent the grandparents from being present at the birth.
+Frederick and Augusta took a bumpy carriage ride to St. James’ Palace to prevent the grandparents from being present at the birth.
 Afterward, the king ordered them to leave St. James’ Palace and they moved to Kew Palace.
 The queen paid a visit to Frederick and Augusta before they left St. James’ Palace and expressed a wish that she never see them again.
 Queen Caroline got her wish as she died several months later without reconciling with her son and daughter-in-law.

 After Queen Caroline’s death, the couple’s life was somewhat less tense and despite several fleeting affairs, Frederick was a good husband and father.
-In early 1751, Frederick’s health began to be a concern and on March 31, 1751, he died at the age of 44.
+In early 1751, Frederick’s health began to be a concern, and on March 31, 1751, he died at the age of 44.
 His death was attributed to a burst abscess in his lung, but a ruptured aneurysm seems more likely.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.